Ayaan2907/Ayaan2907/README.md

 -->

 Hello!
 I’m **Ayaan Kaifullah** 🌟
 A passionate full‑stack developer based in the USA focused on AI‑powered tools, scalable web apps, and automation workflows.
-With a solid foundation in TypeScript, JavaScript, Python, and Ruby, I build end‑to‑end solutions that solve real‑world problems—ranging from AI‑driven Chrome extensions to computer‑vision attendance trackers.
+With a solid foundation in TypeScript, JavaScript, Python, I build end‑to‑end solutions that solve real‑world problems—ranging from AI‑driven Chrome extensions to computer‑vision attendance trackers.

 ---